October 7, 2022

 One Year, Six Ways: A Philosophical Experiment

-Daily Philosophy has the idea for this year’s resolution: live your life like a philosopher.
-Six classic philosophies of life, each lived for two months, with multiple weekly emails to keep you informed, entertained and engaged on your journey.
+Daily Philosophy has an idea for this year’s resolution: live your life like a philosopher.
 Come along to the One Year, Six Ways project! (more...)

 Aristotle on being human